Registering a death

 Who can register a death?

-• the person arranging the funeral (but not the funeral director)
+- The person responsible for arranging the funeral (this does not include the funeral director)

 How much does it cost to register a death?